 2019 Domestic Violence-Related Deaths in Wisconsin

-As of June 30th, 47 Wisconsin lives have been lost to domestic violence homicide in 2019.
-That’s one person killed every 3.8 days.
-If that pattern continues, 95 lives will be lost this year.
-23% of victims were age 18 or under.
+As of August 10th, 557 Wisconsin lives have been lost to domestic violence homicide in 2019.
+That’s one person killed every 3.9 days.
+If that pattern continues, 94 lives will be lost this year.
+19% of victims were age 18 or under.
 Our website may define domestic violence homicide somewhat differently than the state coalition, End Abuse, WI.
-We consider sibling homicides and parent/child homicides as domestic violence, including cases where intimate partner violence may not have been a factor.
+We consider sibling homicides and parent/child homicides as domestic violence, including family cases where intimate partner violence may not have been a factor.

 January 6th, 2019: Rochelle Scott, Age 58 – Delevan